Different Types of Freezers

 Like all appliances, freezers vary in size and usage.
 Types of freezers include chest freezers, upright freezers, under-counter freezers, and display freezers.
 Different freezers have different features, such as ice makers or temperature control panels.
 Whatever type you need for your home or business, we assure you it’s out there!
 Read this article to find what freezer fits best for you.

 What Types Are There?

-Drawer freezers are usually the most affordable, but they also have some of the shortest life spans.
+Drawer freezers are usually the most affordable but also have some of the shortest life spans.
 A typical drawer freezer is only a few inches high.
 These freezers allow for more counter and cabinet space, and they’re often used in small kitchens or apartments due to their size.
 They’re great for storing leftovers or appetizers, or they can be used to store frozen foods that are consumed regularly.
 These freezers should be kept away from other electrical appliances, as they might cause them to malfunction due to fluctuations in power.

 Features to Consider

 When your power goes out, it puts your freezer in a tough spot.
-A blackout recovery feature helps your freezer steadily return to its frozen state after losing power for an extended period of time.
+A blackout recovery feature helps your freezer steadily return to its frozen state after losing power for an extended time.

 Where Should I Shop for a Freezer?

 If you’re shopping for a freezer but aren't sure if you can afford the model you want, Acima can help!
 We make finding the right freezer easy by connecting you with the stores you know and love and by increasing your shopping power.
 Find a store today and start shopping with Acima.
 Acima's lease-to-own alternative to financing can help you take home the freezer you want without using credit.* Not sure if you need one or two freezers in your home?
 Check out our blog post “4 Reasons You Need Two Freezers” and ensure you’re prepared before making your decision.